inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 <img src="/resources/media/openfoam/flow_slice.png" width="400" height="300" />

 **Remark: ** For those running on Google Colab or a headless server, further extra dependencies are required.
 Install them with `!apt install libgl1-mesa-glx xvfb`.
-Moreover, change the parameter `virtual_display` in the render method to `True`, like `streamlines.render(virtual_display=True)`.
+Moreover, change the parameter `virtual_display` in the render method to `True`, and pass a path to save the result, like `streamlines.render(virtual_display=True, save_path="streamlines.png")`.